Plum Island Eagle Sanctuary: Significance

 The Plum Island site reflects a series of occupations going back thousands of years, but the main occupation consists of a late prehistoric Upper Mississippian component.
 This component apparently lasts until the Protohistoric or early Historic period based on the European trade goods present at the site.

 No house structures were present at the site, but the presence of numerous pit features indicates intensive occupation took place, possibly to harvest and roast plants like macoupins in the fire pits.
-Very little bison bone was found in the food remains, possibly because bison were not present until after A.D.
-1600 in most of Illinois.
+Very little bison bone was found in the food remains, possibly because bison were not present until after AD 1600 in most of Illinois.

 The trait list of Plum Island was compared to that of other sites in Illinois to gauge regional relationships in material culture.
 It was found that Plum Island shared 79% of traits with the Heally Component at the Zimmerman site; 75% with the Fisher Period B; and 67% with the Gentleman Farm site.
 The trait lists combined all attributes including pottery, other artifacts, features, plant remains and animal remains.